What are best ways for call center motivation?

 That boosts revenue, increases market share, and generates tons of free word-of-mouth advertising.

-But motivating inbound call center agents is easier said than done.
+But Call Center Motivation is easier said than done.

 Motivating agents these days takes hard work and good planning.
 But first need to assess the attitude of your call center agents before planning any activities.

-To do that, pay close attention to these five key drivers of motivation:
+To do that, pay close attention to these five key drivers of Call Center Motivation:

 - Relevant feedback from agents